Pin and Win

 Refreshing the Brand π

-Following the campaign's initial run during the 2024-25 academic year, Pin&Win returned for the 2025β26 year with an expanded vendor lineup, including the newly opened Taco Bell!
-To accommodate a larger pin size while staying within budget, we simplified to a three-color palette of navy, white, and yellow.
+Following the campaign's initial run during the 2024-25 academic year, Pin&Win returned for the 2025β26 year with an expanded vendor lineup.
+To fit a larger pin size within budget, I simplified the palette to navy, white, and yellow.

 Design Process & Iterations π‘